-Martha's Vineyard has it all- scenic beaches, Aquinnah Cliffs, sweet gingerbread cottages, and tons of shops!
+Martha's Vineyard has it all!
+Scenic beaches, Aquinnah Cliffs, sweet gingerbread cottages, and tons of shops await you when you venture to Martha's Vineyard!
 Not to mention it's surrounded by the dazzling seaside-what more could you wish for?!

 Well, we did go to Nantucket for a great day, but let's not forget about Martha's Vineyard!
 We were lucky and had some fabulous weather and saw a lot!

 Note: Since we are all about 'Books and Fun, All in One' on our site, you'll find a few fun book tie-ins here too!

 Our first day began bright and early as we prepared to take off for our destination!
 We were traveling with a group, and had hired a car service to get us all to Cape Cod.

 None of the moms wanted to drive and navigate the traffic so we pooled resources and found a limo service which was very affordable!